LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                                          Note that the thread-block
                                                          size must be provided,
                                                          there is no default.
+ cuda/hip_exec_with_reduce<BLOCK_SIZE>     forall        The cuda/hip exec policy that is
+                                                         recommended for use with reducers.
+                                                         In general using the occupancy
+                                                         calculator policies are better for
+                                                         reducers but exactly how much occupancy
+                                                         to use differs by platform so this policy provides a simple way to get what works best for a platform without having to know the details. cuda/hip_exec_base<with_reduce,           forall        Choose between cuda/hip_exec and
+                    BLOCK_SIZE>                          cuda/hip_exec_with_reduce policies based on
+                                                         the with_reduce boolean.
  cuda/hip_exec_grid<BLOCK_SIZE, GRID_SIZE> forall,       Execute loop iterations
                                                          mapped to global threads via
                                                          grid striding with multiple